 - 6-8 tomatoes on the vine

 - Peel the eggplants and sprinkle with 2 tablespoons of salt for 20 minutes.
 Wipe off the moisture and salt with a paper towel.

 - In a large frying pan over medium heat, saute the onion with 2 tablespoons of oil for about 10 minutes or until translucent.

 - Add the turmeric and garlic and continue to saute for 2 more minutes.
 Remove from the pan and set aside.

 - Once the eggplants are golden brown, remove from the pan and set aside.

-- Return the onions to the pan and add tomato paste and salt and toss for 2 minutes over medium heat to blend in and bring out the flavor of the tomato paste.
+- Return the onions to the pan and add tomato paste, salt and pepper, and toss for 2 minutes over medium heat to blend in and bring out the flavor of the tomato paste.

 - Add water, Ghooreh and the tomatoes, cover and bring to a gentle boil.
 Reduce heat and cook for 15 minutes.

 - Place the eggplants in the stew and gently press them down into the sauce.
 Cover and cook over low heat for 20-30 minutes.